New Crispr gene therapy technique cures incurable diseases

 At a conference in Germany, the company announced that treatment with Crispr reduced swelling in six people with a rare disease called hereditary angioedema.

-These two diseases involve two different genes, but in both cases Crispr was able to edit them with and success.
+These two diseases involve two different genes, but in both cases Crispr was able to treat them safely and successfully.
 "This shows us that we can get exactly the same results in completely different genes," says John Leonard, CEO of Intellia.

 How does the mechanism work?